-The essential truths about ‘apple’ are that it is a ‘spherical geometric solid that has a tesilated surface the reflects light rays onto to retina that are perceived by ones brain as have a variety of shapes the make up the form and give off a number of hues in various values, temperatures and intensities.
+The essential truths about ‘apple’ are that it is a ‘spherical geometric solid that has a tessellated surface the reflects light rays onto to retina that is perceived by one’s brain as have a variety of shapes the make up the form and give off a number of hues in various values, temperatures, and intensities.
 The least of which may be its verbal local color.

 These design systems rely heavily on eye, mind, hand coordination plus an understanding of relevant geometric principles.
 Coordination of these three dispirit elements takes considerable time to develop and we need to start focusing on them early on.
 This starts with an exercise program that needs to be a daily ritual.
 Your personal eye, brain, hand wellness program.

 EX.
 1. Eye, brain, hand, Health